amyspencerproject/amy-spencer-portfolio/src/blog/Digital Garden Terms of Agreement.md

 However, please do not plagerize my content.
 And if you do disagree with me please be respectful and polite.
 Thank you!

 As a Garder I am going to adhere to the following ground rules.
-These rules are from Shaun Wang [Digital Garden Terms of Service](https://www.swyx.io/digital-garden-tos)
+These rules were modeled on [Digital Garden Terms of Service](https://www.swyx.io/digital-garden-tos) set by Shaun Wang

-1. Consideration of Others
+**Consideration of Others**

 I will not publish private conversations or confidential information.

 I will consider the feelings of others if I ever write negatively about something people have worked on or said.

+I will stop, listen, and hold up those in the conversation whom the privilege is not centered on.

 I will do my best to cover my bases and check that I have not assumed incompetence or malice due to my ignorance of the full body of work.

 I will err on the side of treating others as THEY want to be treated.

-I will "steelman" arguments - the opposite of "strawman arguments" - instead of picking on the weakest piece of their argument, I will confront head on their best argument by seeking first to understand before trying to be understood.
+I will incorporate "steelman" arguments - the opposite of "strawman arguments" - instead of picking on the weakest piece of their argument, I will confront head on their best argument.

-2. Epistemic Disclosure
+**Epistemic Disclosure**

 I will report how strongly I hold my beliefs, always reserving the right to be wrong and change my mind.

 I will report how much experience I have in the topic, by disclosing how much work I have done so far on it and linking to others who will know more.

 I will link to further resources so that readers can discover influencing and contrasting opinions from the original source.
-In the spirit of this, the practice of disclosing epistemic status and effort originates from Devon Zuegel.
-I don't think this always needs be disclosed, for example if it is obvious from context.
-But it never hurts.

-3. Response to Feedback
+**Response to Feedback**

 I will not get discouraged if I don't receive feedback.
 I plant ideas in my Digital Garden for my own use, not solely to get visitors.

 I will reward feedback by listening and immediately correcting things I got wrong.

 I do not promise to agree with or respond to all feedback.